confizolo/smc_mod_lammps/README.md

 # Warnings

 - At the current status SMCs can only be deployed all together at timestep 1 of simulation.
-- Simulations containing beads not belonging to polymers to extrude CAN'T be used given the depolyment algorithm for SMCs
-- Extrusion is not possible for solutions of non monodisperse polymers
+- Extrusion is not available for solutions of non monodisperse polymers